How To Factory Reset PlayStation? [ALL METHODS]

 Below are two methods that I have described to factory reset for both the PlayStation 4 and 5:

-1. Factory reset through the system
+1. Factory reset normally.

-2. Factory reset in a safe mode
+2. Factory reset in the Safe Mode.

 PlayStation 4